-Palisade Falls is a 1-mile round trip hike on a paved trail, though it’s moderately steep.
+Palisade Falls is a 1 mile (1.6 km) round trip hike on a paved trail, though it’s moderately steep.
 It’s short enough, though, that it’s pretty accessible for most people, which is rather convenient because it’s also a pretty amazing falls.
 Here, Palisade Creek drops more than 80 feet over a cliff of basalt columns (hence the name).

 One thing to watch out for in the summer is stinging nettle, which is a plant that grows in wet areas and manages to take hold even amongst the rocks surrounding the falls.
 It has yellow flowers and pointy leaves that will “sting” you upon contact and make you want to claw your skin off.
 Yes, this is experience talking.
 A few years ago, I slipped while climbing around at the base of the falls and my ankle became a little bit too well-acquainted with a nettle plant.

-Ok, this post is getting kind of long, so I’m going to quickly talk about East Fork Hyalite Creek trailhead, which is at the end of the left fork of the road.
-Emerald Lake is 4 miles and 2100 feet up the trail, which, when I was on it, included snow, mud, and crossing a couple of narrow wooden things that I assume were meant as bridges.
+If you continue up to the end of the road, you’ll come to East Fork Hyalite Creek trailhead.
+Emerald Lake is 4 miles (6.4 km) and 2100 feet (640 m) up the trail, which, when I was on it, included snow, mud, and crossing a couple of narrow wooden things that I assume were meant as bridges.

-About ¾ mile beyond Emerald Lake is the equally quaint and beautiful Heather Lake.
+About 0.75 mile (1.2 km) beyond Emerald Lake is the equally quaint and beautiful Heather Lake.
 Both lakes lie in the shadow of Mount Chisholm and are surrounded by wildflowers.
 Rocks and tree stumps are available along the shores of both lakes for a place to relax, soak in the view, and have a picnic.